microsoft/botframework-solutions/docs/_docs/solution-accelerators/assistants/enterprise-assistant.md

 In many cases, you can leverage [Azure Active Directory (AAD)](https://azure.microsoft.com/en-us/services/active-directory/) for single sign-on (SSO), though this may be limited by the channel itself and your specific requirements.

-## Proactive Notifications
+## Proactive notifications

-The Enterprise Assistant sample includes [Proactive Notifications]({{site.baseurl}}/virtual-assistant/samples/proactive-notifications), enabling scenarios such as:
+The Enterprise Assistant sample includes [proactive notifications]({{site.baseurl}}/virtual-assistant/samples/proactive-notifications), enabling scenarios such as:

-- Send notifications to your users that the Enterprise Assistant would like to start a conversation, thus allowing the user to trigger when they are ready to have this discussion (e.g., a user receives a notification "your training is due", allowing them to initiate the conversation about what training is required)
+- Send notifications to your users that the Enterprise Assistant would like to start a conversation, thus allowing the user to indicate when they are ready to have this discussion
+    - e.g., a user receives a notification "your training is due", allowing them to initiate the conversation about what training is required)

-- Initiate a proactive dialog with your users through an open channel such as Microsoft Teams (e.g., "Benefits enrollment just opened; would you like to know more about benefits?")
+- Initiate a proactive dialog with your users through an open channel such as Microsoft Teams
+    - e.g., "Benefits enrollment just opened; would you like to know more about benefits?"

 ## Supported scenarios